fresh5447/Monster-Vue/README.md

 - Ditch the `li`, and use span tags instead, so we can lay them out using flexbox.

 *I had to fix the vampire img in this commit*

+4) Submit a new Monster Part 1: Form Setup

+- Grab a form from bootstrap
+- Update the fields to be name, image, and diet